-Could a non-profit be the right entity structure for your new business?
-Learn more about how non-profits work, what a non-profit corporation is, and see if it is the right business structure for your new Nevada business:
+Could a non-profit be the right structure for your new business?
+Learn more about how non-profits work, what a non-profit corporation is, and if it’s the right fit for you.

 What is a non-profit corporation?

-A non-profit corporation, also referred to as a 501(c)(3) corporation, is one recognized by the IRS as tax-exempt and organized for a public or charitable purpose.
+Also referred to as a 501(c)(3), a non-profit corporation is one recognized by the IRS as tax-exempt and organized for a public or charitable purpose.
 A non-profit corporation must have at least one director or trustee and, upon dissolution, must either distribute its assets to the state or federal government or to another non-profit.

-Most corporations that are formed 'for profit' are allowed to engage in "any lawful business activity."
-Non-profit corporations are required to state a specific purpose that benefits either the public at large, a segment of the community, or a particular membership-based group.
+Most 'for profit' corporations can engage in "any lawful business activity” but non-profit corporations must state a specific purpose that benefits either the public at large, a segment of the community, or a membership-based group.

 Contributions to 501(c)(3) corporations are exempt from federal or state taxation.
 Many wealthy individuals make substantial contributions in their estate plans for qualified non-profit corporations.
-These estate plan contributions are actively pursued by many non-profits as part of their campaign for public support.
+It’s not uncommon for non-profits actively pursue these individuals as part of their campaign for public support.

-- Organized and operated for charitable, educational, religious, literary or scientific purposes.
+- Must organize and operate for charitable, educational, religious, literary, or scientific purposes.

-- Gains not distributed to directors, officers or members.
+- Owners must not distribute gains to directors, officers, or members.

-- Any assets remaining upon dissolution must be distributed to another qualified tax-exempt entity or group.
+- Upon dissolution, owners must distribute remaining asses to another qualified tax-exempt entity or group.

-- No participation in political campaigns for or against candidates for public office.
+- Cannot participate in political campaigns for or against candidates for public office.

-- Not substantially engaged in grassroots legislative or political activities, except as permitted under federal tax rules.
+- Cannot engage in grassroots legislative or political activities, except as permitted under federal tax rules.